leap71/leap71.github.io/coding-for-engineers/15-computational-geometry-part3.md

 int n2 = msh.nAddVertex(new Vector3(10,0,0);
 ```

-So now, we have stored the 3 vertices in the `Mesh` object, and in return, we received the index to that vertex, that we can use to build and actual mesh.
+So now, we have stored the 3 vertices in the `Mesh` object, and in return, we received the index to that vertex, that we can use to build an actual mesh.

 ```c#
 msh.AddTriangle(n0,n1,n2);
 ```

 You can see, how this can be used to build more complex geometric shapes.
-By encapsulating the creation of the shapes, you can use create interesting objects, without worrying about the details.
+By encapsulating the creation of the shapes, you can use to create interesting objects, without worrying about the details.
 But it's important to understand the fundamentals, so let's spend a bit of time on this.

 In many cases, you will not work with a triangle directly, you will work with *quads*.
 Quads are simply rectangle-like shapes, that have four vertices instead of 3.
 But in the end, a quad always ends up being represented by two triangles, that share one edge, formed by two vertices.